Key Takeaways at Week 7

 During week 7 of pregnancy, your body is rapidly changing.
 As your baby develops, so will you, and you may feel specific pregnancy symptoms throughout this period.

-• Acne breakouts are caused by hormonal changes in your body.
+- Acne: Acne breakouts are caused by hormonal changes in your body.
 Before using any acne-fighting treatments, see your doctor to ensure they are safe to use while pregnant.

-• Extra saliva- This is a symptom you never imagined!
+- Extra saliva: This is a symptom you never imagined!
 Excess saliva is most likely hormonally induced and may also be associated with nausea.

-• Mood swings- Not only are your hormones out of whack, but you're probably still adjusting to the notion of being pregnant, which may make you overly emotional.
+- Mood swings: Not only are your hormones out of whack, but you're probably still adjusting to the notion of being pregnant, which may make you overly emotional.

 Your Body at Week 7

-Whether you have no pregnancy symptoms or every 7-week pregnancy symptom on the list, you're certainly feeling a little off.
+Whether you have no pregnancy symptoms or every pregnancy symptom on the list, you're certainly feeling a little off.
 Even if you're as delighted as you can be, adapting to the thought of a pregnancy and the lifelong responsibility that comes with it might be overwhelming.
 It's alright if you're overwhelmed or scared, or if you're simply feeling meh.
 You've got plenty of time to adapt.

 The potent pregnant hormones oestrogen and progesterone continue to generate a variety of both good and negative symptoms.